MiguelX413/biblegatewaybot/README.md

 Notes:

 - this codebase uses `python-telegram-bot` instead of the old `webapp2` and Google App Engine services stack.
+- `/get` uses trailing-version syntax: `/get John 3:16 NLT`
+- chapter requests are supported, but whole-book requests are not
 - LDS scripture examples: `/get 1 Nephi 3:7 BOM`, `/get D&C 1:1 DC`, `/get Abraham 3:22 PGP`
-- `/get` now uses standard trailing-version syntax: `/get John 3:16 NLT`
+- apocrypha defaults to `NRSVue` when available and otherwise falls back to supported Sefaria-backed versions
+- Sefaria/apocrypha examples: `/get Tobit 4:7 NABRE`, `/get 3 Maccabees 1:1`, `/get Jubilees 1:1`
 - offline passage files live under `OFFLINE_BIBLES_PATH` as `<VERSION>.json`
 - each offline JSON file should be an object mapping references like `John 3:16` to either a string, a list of paragraph strings, or an object with `title`, `text`, and optional `description`